fmcooper/regret-equal-sm/README.md

 * ".../Evaluations/exp/EnumerationAlgorithm/x.txt"
 * ".../Evaluations/exp/Correctness/x.txt"

-Summaries of all experiments can be found in the "stats/results" directory, particularly the correctness.txt shows a correctness testing summary, and the collected_results.txt shows a statistical information summary.
-Other files in this directory include tables and plots.
+Summaries of all experiments can be found in the "stats/results" directory, particularly the "correctness.txt" file shows a correctness testing summary, and the "collected_results.txt" file shows the statistical information summary used by "stats/stats.py" to create plots and tables.
+Other files in this directory include plots and tables.

 If you are on linux, open the "runExperiments.sh" file and change the timeout command from "gtimeout" to "timeout".
 Then proceed as above.

 Notes
 * There are several variables that may be changed in this script including the timeout command, timeout time, correctness timeout time, location of results, java classpath, java garbage collection options, java heap space per operation and number of jobs to run simultaneously.
 For more information please see the script.
 Currently, the number of jobs to run simultaneously and the java heap space are kept reasonably small.
 * If you don't want to run the IP correctness testing, please comment out this section of the script.
-* If you change the timeout time and want to accurately gain statistical results on the time taken then you will also need to change the time out time in the "stats/stats.py" program.
+* If you change the timeout time and want to accurately gain statistical results on the time taken then you will also need to change the timeout time in the "stats/stats.py" program.
 * Currently the small size of instances set to run in the "userOptions.txt" file means that the bar charts in the associated paper cannot be built.
 Should instances of size 100, 400, 700 and 1000 be processed these bar charts can again be created.
-This is done by changing the value of "histogram" in the file "stats/stats.py" to "true".
+This is done by changing the value of "histogram" in the program "stats/stats.py" to "true".

 ******************************